mcuntz/dfvue/README.rst

    conda install -c conda-forge dfvue

 ``dfvue`` uses CustomTkinter_ if it is installed.
 CustomTkinter_ is not on Conda_.
 One can install CustomTkinter_ with pip on Conda_, which works well except for Linux.

 Sometimes `tkinter` is not enabled in the system's Python version.
 One has to do, for example, ``sudo apt install python3-tk`` on Linux or ``brew install python3 python-tk`` on macOS with Homebrew_.

-We also provide standalone applications for macOS that come with everything needed to run ``dfvue`` including Python:
+We also provide standalone applications for macOS and Windows that come with everything needed to run ``dfvue`` including Python:

-  - `dfvue 6.2 CTk Intel`_ and `dfvue 6.2 CTk ARM`_ for Intel and ARM
+  - macOS: `dfvue 6.3 Intel`_ and `dfvue 6.2 ARM`_ for Intel and ARM
-    processors, resp., for macOS 15 [Sequoia] using CustomTkinter_
+    processors, resp., for macOS 15+ [Sequoia]
-  - `dfvue 6.2 Intel`_ and `dfvue 6.2 ARM`_ for in Aqua look
+  - Windows: `dfvue 6.3`_, packaged on Windows 10

-`dfvue > 6.0` is either for Intel processors or for Apple Silicon (ARM) chips.
-It comes in the standard Aqua look or uses the CustomTkinter_ UI-library.
-The apps >= v6.0 are notarized by Apple and might take a short while on first opening.
+`dfvue > 6.0` on macOS is either for Intel processors or for Apple Silicon (ARM) chips.
+The apps are notarized by Apple and might take a short while on first opening.

 Quick usage guide